Calculation of Kapitza resistance with kinetic equation: Solution

 For incident phonons $v^L_x>0, v^R_x<0$, the solution of this type increases infinitely.
 Thus, it turns out that the complementary solution for the distribution function of incident phonons does not satisfy the boundedness condition, which means that the distribution function of incident phonons is determined only by a particular solution.

 Particular solution is

-Here $\left(\frac{dT}{dx} \right)^{L,R}$ -- unknown functions of coordinate, since, due to the perturbation of the phonon distribution functions by the interface, the temperature gradients near the boundary differ from the gradients in a homogeneous medium for the same value of the heat flux.
-We introduce the parameters $\tilde {\Delta T^{L,R}} = \tau^{L,R} v^{L,R} \left(\frac{dT}{dx} \right) \Bigr|_{x=0}^{L,R}$ which can be considered as preliminary estimates for $\Delta T^{L,R}$, the effective contributions to the temperature jump related to the nonoptimality of heat transport near the interface.
+Here $\left(\frac{dT}{dx} \right)^{L,R}$ -- unknown functions of coordinate, since, due to the perturbation of the phonon distribution functions by the interface, the temperature gradients near the interface differ from the gradients in a homogeneous media for the same value of the heat flux.
+So we have three unknown parameters, the temperature jump at the interface $\Delta T^B$, and temperature gradients on both sides of the interface.
+For these parameters to have the same dimension, instead of gradients we introduce:

-We consider linear heat transport across the border, thus $\Delta T^B \ll T^L = T^R + \Delta T^B = T$.
-In this case, through the entered parameters, the phonon distribution functions on the boundary $ (x = 0) $ can be written as,
+Because the considered problem is linear, we can assume the effective contributions to the temperature jump related to smaller thermal conductivity near the interface are proportional to temperature gradiens, so $\Delta T^{L,R} \sim \tilde {\Delta T^{L,R}}$.

+In the case of linear heat transport across the interface, temperature jump at the interface is much smaller than temperatures of media on both sides of the interface.
+We expand destribution function of phonons on one side of the interface into the Tailor series: